 Nonetheless, the game was ported widely, particularly in North America and Europe, where it was sometimes renamed Sky Shark.
 The sprites are really tiny compared to the arcade game, so the whole experience feels rather stripped down.
 The Atari ST and Amiga versions are the best looking of the bunch.
 The Amstrad version is unfortunately just a quickie port of the Spectrum version.
 The NES port was only released in North America, and includes the Commodore 64 soundtrack composed by legendary musician Tim Follin.

 Meanwhile, it was also ported to the FM Towns and X68000 computers in Japan.
 While these look faithful at the outset, there are a number of frustrating inconsistencies that make it far worse than it appears.
 At least the music tracks on these versions are pretty decent.

 Interestingly, Flying Shark‘s main character, Schneider, is cryogenically frozen at the end of Flying Shark and thawed out later on in Toaplan’s final shooter, Batsugun.
-This never actually comes up in this game, since it’s a retcon, but it is a fun little piece of lore.
+This never comes up in either game, and is only referenced in Junya Inoue’s manga, but it is a fun little piece of lore.